Summer is the perfect time to be outdoors – meaning that you don’t have to plan a ton of indoor activities to keep your little ones busy.

 5. Summer Story Time at Your Local Library

 Most public libraries offer an array of children’s programs for free!
 It can be a great way to meet other parents and kids and to cool off inside.
-Our library lists special events and reoccurring programs on their website.
+Our library lists special events and reoccurring programs on its website.

 6. Walk on the Beach